andrea-f/bitmovin-player-augment-seekbar-metadata/README.md

 Dispatch the event from `updateSeekbarUI` while the label is displayed: `seekbarControlBar.dispatchEvent(event);`.

+# Demo and code
-See the code in action at:
+See the code in action at: https://s3.amazonaws.com/test-videos-samples/index.html, the video used is from Lazio - Roma 3 - 0 last March.

-The full code is available here:
+The full code is available here: https://github.com/andrea-f/bitmovin-player-augment-seekbar-metadata